jonathashaniel/ML-for-stock-market/README.md

-# ML-for-stock-market
+# Machine Learn for Stock Markets
-This code make some indicators and prices in Brazil stock market to test classifiers (from sklearn and tensor flow) to predict the increases.
+This code make some indicators and prices in Brazil stock market to test classifiers (from sklearn and tensor flow) predicting short-term price movement.

-Predition:
+### Prediction:
-Will the price will rise more than 3% in the next 4 days?
+**Will the price will rise more than 3% in the next 4 days?**

-Indicators:
+### Indicators:
 - High Low activator
 - Up or down compared to a arithmetic moving average
 - stocastic moment